refined-github/refined-github/readme.md

 - Removes the comment box toolbar
 - Removes tooltips
 - Copy canonical link to file when [the `y` hotkey](https://help.github.com/articles/getting-permanent-links-to-files/) is used
+- Adds option to view diffs without whitespace changes (`d w` can be used as hotkey to toggle)

 And [lots](extension/content.css) [more...](extension/content.js)